ShivaPokhrel/Deakin-Quantum-Federated-Learning/README.md

-# Deakin Quantum Federated Learning
+w# Deakin Quantum Federated Learning
 At Deakin University (Melbourne, Australia), we are designing and implementing innovative algorithms, methodologies, and frameworks for the practical implementation and production level deployment of federated quantum learning.

 ###  **Our Recent Works**